Shutter Bringup Package¶

 $ rostopic pub -1 /joint_group_controller/command std_msgs/Float64MultiArray "data: [0.0, 1.54, 1.54, 0.0]"

-To retrieve the status of the servos, check the /joint_states
+To retrieve the status of the servos, check the /joint_states topic.

 Note that the controller may need to be enabled automatically, as described Manual Controller Management subsection.